ThePapaw/psmc-19/README.md

 2. Install "from zip file" in PSMC-19 (or Kodi) as you would any other downloaded add-on.
 3. After the repo is installed, install the addon(s) of your choosing.
 You can also install the <B>Fuzzy Britches</B> repo from this repo for more "media" type addons.

-(If you are still using version 18, you need to use these repo's:<BR> https://github.com/ThePapaw/psmc)<BR> https://github.com/ThePapaw/fuzzybritches<BR>
+(If you are still using version 18, you need to use these repo's):<BR> https://github.com/ThePapaw/psmc<BR> https://github.com/ThePapaw/fuzzybritches<BR>